giomvp/sqls/employees/queries.md

         ON dept_emp.emp_no = current_employees.emp_no
 ```

-4. Promotion Rate:
+### Report 4

-Shows the rate at which employees are being promoted within the company, indicating areas where employees may lack advancement opportunities.
+Promotion Rate: Shows the rate at which employees are being promoted within the company, indicating areas where employees may lack advancement opportunities.

-**Answer:**
+**Result**

 This query will return the total number of promotions and the promotion rate (expressed as a percentage)
 within the company.
-The query uses a left join to join the employees table with a subquery that selects
-only the employees who have been promoted to the title of "Manager".
+The query uses a left join to join the employees table with a subquery that selects only the employees who have been promoted to the title of "Manager".

-**sql**

 ```sql
 SELECT